Wildwood Press

 Overlooking the forest for a single tree, Johnson’s Finnish grandfather from Minnesota was bringing a small mountain ash tree to plant at the home of relatives in Trout Creek.

-In “A Tree Grows in Trout Creek,” Johnson, of Ypsilanti, tells tales from her Upper Peninsula childhood in the 1940s and ’50s.
+In “A Tree Grows in Trout Creek,” Johnson, of Ypsilanti, tells tales from her Upper Peninsula childhood.

 Last evening’s book signing for A Tree Grows in Trout Creek was so much fun!
 The audience at our Normal Park Neighborhood monthly meeting was terrific.
 They enjoyed the brief history notes and then the humorous story called Skunked.
 They laughed in all the right places.
 What more could an author ask for!
 And I’m going to be invited back for a second book reading and signing for the seniors.
 Can’t wait!